Connectedness properties and splittings of groups with isolated flats: Examples with and without locally connected boundary

 Each flat $F$ in $\tilde{X}$ is a lift of the torus $T^2$.
 Inside $F$ are infinitely many lifts of the geodesic $\gamma$, along each of which there is a copy of $\mathbb H^2$ attached.
 The lifts of $\gamma$ in the flat $F$ are all parallel and thus all share the same pair of endpoints $a,b$ in $\partial F$.
 Let $Y$ be the convex subcomplex of $\tilde{X}$ consisting of the flat~$F$ along with the countably many hyperbolic planes glued to~$F$ along the lifts of $\gamma$.
 Then $\boundary Y$ is a suspension of a set $K$ that is countably infinite with two limit points.
 The suspension points are $a$ and $b$.
 Note that this suspension itself is not locally connected.
 Furthermore, each of the points in $\boundary F - \{a,b\}$ turns out to be a point of non--local connectivity in $\boundary \tilde{X}$.

 To understand what the Bowditch boundary is in this example, note that there are two types of circles in the visual boundary $\boundary\tilde X$---those that occur as the boundary of a hyperbolic plane and those that occur as the boundary of a flat.
-To obtain the Bowditch boundary, we only collapse the circles arising as boundaries of flats.
+By \cite{Tran13}, the Bowditch boundary is obtained from the visual boundary by collapsing the circles arising as boundaries of flats.
 In the quotient, each such circle becomes a global cut point of the Bowditch boundary.
 Each of these cut points is incident to a countable family of circles whose union forms a Hawaiian earring.

 \begin{exmp}[Some locally connected boundaries] In this example we show three different groups with locally connected boundary, formed by gluing hyperbolic $3$--manifolds along cusps.

 First consider the figure eight knot $K \subset S^3$, and let $N$ be a closed regular neighborhood of $K$.
 Let $M^3$ be the compact knot complement, $S^3$ minus the interior of $N$.
 It is well-known that $G = \pi_1(M^3)$ is one-ended with isolated flats and does not split over any subgroup of the cusp group.
 Thus by Theorem~\ref{thm:UnsplittableLC} the visual boundary of the $\CAT(0)$ space $\tilde{M^3}$ is locally connected.
 In this simple example, it was known previously that the boundary was locally connected, since it is homeomorphic to a Sierpinski carpet by \cite{Ruane05Sierpinski}.
 (In this case the Bowditch boundary is a $2$--sphere formed by collapsing each peripheral circle of the Sierpinski carpet to a point.)